Amaan1628/Joke-generator/README.md

+Joke Generator using JokeApi.
+(Api integration practice)

 To Start : npm start

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.